czabransky/nixhome/README.md

 ## Keybinds

-Here are a few notable keybindts to help you get started.
+Here are a few notable keybinds to help you get started.

 - Note: The `<leader>` key is mapped to `<SPACE>`
 - Pressing the <leader> key will open the `whichkey` display after a moment.